Descendents of Henrietta Lacks Seek Justice

 The cells were labeled “immortal cells” because of their unique properties.
 While most cells died soon after being removed from a human body–Lacks’ cells not only survived, they thrived.
 The cells however, were taken without her knowledge or consent–a real world example of what was then, and what allegedly continues to be, a racially unjust medical system.

-On Monday, seventy years to the day of her death, the descendents of Henrietta Lacks filed a legal claim for justice against one of the companies continuing to use her cells.
+On Monday, seventy years to the day of her death, the descendants of Henrietta Lacks filed a legal claim for justice against one of the companies continuing to use her cells.

 The extraordinary value of HeLa cells